www.dominionfarm.net

 Lilly's First Steps

 Lilly needed to live in a pasture but she was not pleased with her new accommodations.
 She screamed for days and half the nights and needed a companion and a job!
 The answer was sheep and after lots of research, I chose St. Croix Hair Sheep.
 I purchased two ewes in Pennsylvania and a ram in Southern Virginia.
-Eight years later, my excitement with these sheep has not diminished.
-Every Spring, when the lambs are born, my joy is renewed.

 As the new East Coast Director for the St. Croix Hair Sheep International Association (www.stcroixhairsheep.org), my goal is to promote these amazing sheep throughout the East Coast and beyond.
 With that said, I will always be available to work with new shepherds just starting a flock, and others who are interested in improving their flock with St. Croix.
-Our Dominion Farm Blog will share great information and videos about our breed, along with our progress with the new barn and how we build-out our lambing jugs.
-Stay tuned!

 Mission statement